aj5050/Spreadsheet/README.md

 	Jan 29th: Added the Formula.cs API, read through instructions.
-	Jan 30th: Added test file for Formula.cs, added README files for both classes, added helper methods to Extensions (need to add header comment and README file), implemented parsing rules for Formula
+	Jan 30th: Added test file for Formula.cs, added README files for both classes, added helper methods to Extensions (need to add header comment and README file), implemented parsing rules for Formula Jan 31st: Added a README file to Extensions as well as more helper methods, wrote most the code for Formula (still need to write GetHashCode method), fixed all bugs presented by Assignment 2 autoGrader tests.
 # Time Spent
 	Assignment 1: Estimated Hours : 17 hrs
 	Jan 11th: 1 1/2 hours